trek-view/basecamp/_posts/2020-05-08-metadata-exif-xmp-360-video-files-gopro-gpmd.md

 ---
 date: 2020-05-08
-title: "An Introduction to the GoPro Metadata Format (GPMF) standard"
+title: "An Introduction to the GoPro Metadata Format (GPMF) standard (video telemetry)"
 description: "With the help of a 360 video shot using a GoPro Fusion, I take a look at GoPro's GPMF video telemetry standard."
 categories: developers
 tags: [GPS, XMP, EXIF, mp4, GoPro, GPMF, GPMD, Fusion, exiftool]